aswnrhdev/ReactToDo/README.md

 To get started with this project, follow these steps

 1. Clone this repository to your local machine.
-2. Install the necessary dependencies using npm or yarn.
+2. Install the necessary dependencies using npm or yarn
 3. Start the development server to preview the application locally
 4. Explore the features and start managing your tasks efficiently